froger-me/wp-packages-update-server/integration/docs/generic.md

-# WP Packages Update Server - Generic API Calls - Developer documentation
+# WP Packages Update Server - Generic Updates Integration - Developer documentation
 (Looking for the main documentation page instead?
-[See here](https://github.com/froger-me/wp-packages-update-server/blob/master/README.md))
+[See here](https://github.com/froger-me/wp-packages-update-server/blob/main/README.md))

 API calls can be used by generic client packages to interact with the Anyape Update Server from any language or framework to request updates.
 This document focuses on generic packages - WordPress plugins and themes are supported out of the box, and full integration examples are provided.